Collaborative Life Sciences Building launches new era in health and science research and education

 “For PSU, this building offers desperately needed lab, research and classroom space for our health and science majors — among the fastest growing fields of study at PSU,” said PSU President Wim Wiewel, Ph.D.

-The Collaborative Life Sciences Building will also provide capacity to increase class sizes for OHSU’s medical and physician assistant students, as well as the OSU/OHSU pharmacy program -- all of which will help mitigate the state’s health care professionals workforce shortages.
+The Collaborative Life Sciences Building will also provide capacity to increase class sizes for OHSU’s medical, nursing and physician assistant students, as well as the OSU/OHSU pharmacy program -- all of which will help mitigate the state’s health care professionals workforce shortages.

 “The Collaborative Life Sciences Building is a wonderful example of how well OSU, OHSU and PSU collaborate on behalf of Oregonians,” said OSU President Ed Ray, Ph.D.
 “This new facility will have a major impact on the OSU College of Pharmacy’s program on the OHSU campus.
 It provides dedicated and expanded instructional space and room for additional faculty aimed at providing the best clinical training possible for future pharmacists.”